-It is designed to bring data protection legislation into line with new and previously unforeseen ways that data is now used.
-There are two main reasons, why the GDPR has been introduced.
+The GDPR was and is designed to bring data protection legislation into line with new and previously unforeseen ways that data is now used.
+The two main reasons why the GDPR was introduced are:

 1. To give people more control over how their personal data is being used.